8 September 2017

 As well as offering greater flexibility and improved clarity at small sizes, the BBC is hoping the new typeface will generate significant savings in licensing fees.
 Previously the corporation had to pay for licenses to use the Arial, Helvetica and Gill Sans typefaces.
 According to one source: "Generally costs of licensing depend on how many unique website hits you get a month.
 Depending on the number of hits the costs for the BBC could be enormous.
 An organisation could pay a one-off fee for longer periods, but that's going to be a massive fee."
 The BBC hasn't given a breakdown of costs associated with licensing typefaces, but claimed that "substantial savings" would result from its new, in-house style.

 Typography is an important part of the website design process.
 It has a huge impact on "look and feel", as well as shaping usability and the effectiveness of visual calls to action.
-Traditionally website designers were restricted in terms of which typefaces they could add to websites and until quite recently almost all sites relied on system fonts such as Arial, Verdana, Georgia or Times Roman.
+Traditionally website designers were restricted in terms of which typefaces they could add to websites and until quite recently most sites relied on system fonts such as Arial, Verdana, Georgia or Times Roman.
 Those days are now gone: open source fonts can easily be converted for web use, and it only takes a few minutes to install any of the dozens of typefaces freely available from Google Fonts.

 "An Account of the LNER Standardization", The Monotype Recorder, 32(Winter 1933): 7-11